Reads and re-reads…Clark Terry and Larry Elgart

 Some Thoughts on the Autobiography of Clark Terry, and Recollections of Larry Elgart.

-I have recently read two books about notable musicians, an autobiography by the great jazz trumpeter Clark Terry (1920-2015), and the other, a book of recollections by the leader of many excellent dance bands, saxophonist Larry Elgart (b.1922).
+I have recently read two books about notable musicians, an autobiography by the great jazz trumpeter Clark Terry (1920-2015), and the other, a book of recollections by the leader of many excellent dance bands, saxophonist Larry Elgart (1922-2017).
 Both men had successful careers in music stretching from the 1940s into the new millennium, and both worked in similar musical worlds and produced much worthwhile music.
 Coincidentally, both musicians worked closely with their spouses to get their books written.

 Beyond these similarities, the life stories told in each of these books are vastly different, especially in tone and voice.
 The totality of Clark Terry’s story is unmistakably in his own voice.
 Though it begins in grinding poverty and Jim Crow segregation, and traces his later years, when a serious back injury caused him much misery, it is nevertheless unfailingly upbeat, genuinely humorous and very informative.
 It was a joy to read CT’s life story, and it brought happiness into my life, much like Clark Terry’s music has.
 I recommend Clark…The Autobiography of Clark Terry, with Gwen Terry, without reservation.